Parsl/parslguts/elaborating.rst

 * if a task is actually run by an executor (because it was not available in the existing checkpoint database), then on completion (in ``DataFlowKernel.handle_app_update`` which is another callback, this time run when an AppFuture is completed) ``DataFlowKernel.checkpoint`` will be invoked to store the new result into the ``Memoizer`` and (depending on configuration) the checkpoint database, at `line 566 onwards <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L566>`_.

   .. warning::
     ``handle_app_update`` is a bit of a concurrency wart: because it runs in a callback associated with the AppFuture presented to a user, the code there won't necessarily run in any particular order wrt user code and so it can present some race conditions.
 This code could move into end-of-task completion handling elsewhere in the DFK, perhaps.
+See `issue #1279 <https://github.com/Parsl/parsl/issues/1279>`_.

 .. todo:: do I want to talk about how parameters are keyed here?
 YES Note on ignore_for_cache and on plugins (forward ref. plugins)